Moisture and drainage standards help keep homes dry. All rental properties must follow the moisture and drainage standards.

 What is the moisture ingress and drainage standard?

 Rental properties must have efficient drainage for the removal of storm water, surface water and ground water, including an appropriate outfall.
-The drainage system must include gutters, downpipes and drains for the removal of water from the roof.
+An outfall is the place where the water from drains empties out to.

 Our guidance document has more specific information on the moisture ingress and drainage standard.